 - Input signal selection mode (the input signal indicator flashes): The buttons in the upper row select signals for each audio input channel.
-When the CH1 to CH4 buttons are pressed, the selected signal cycles between HDSDI → AES/ EBU → ANA(LOG) → HDSDI. - Mixing setting mode (the MIX indicator flashes): The buttons in the lower row (REC row) select the tracks (audio channels on the tape) to contain the mixed signals.
-In the audio setting display section, - E-E mode: Abbreviation of "Electric-to-Electric mode".
-In this mode, video and audio signals input to the VTR are output after passing through internal electric circuits, the MIX indicator for the corresponding track flashes.
+When the CH1 to CH4 buttons are pressed, the selected signal cycles between HDSDI \rightarrow AES/EBU \rightarrow ANA(LOG) \rightarrow HDSDI. - Mixing setting mode (the MIX indicator flashes): The buttons in the lower row (REC row) select the tracks (audio channels on the tape) to contain the mixed signals.
+In the audio setting display section, the MIX indicator for the corresponding track flashes.
 The buttons in the upper row (EXT row) select the input channel signals to record on the corresponding track.
 By pressing two buttons at the same time, you can specify that the signals of two input channels be mixed for recording.
 For example, if you want to record the mixed signals of input channels 1 and 4 on track 3, press the CH3 button in the lower row (REC row), and then simultaneously press the CH1 and CH4 buttons in the upper row (EXT row).
-The settings for signal mixing become valid when the MIXING button is pressd.
+The settings for signal mixing become valid when the MIXING button is pressed.